OpenPj/alfresco-process-services-project-sdk/README.md

   * aps-es-volume: Docker volume for ElasticSearch
   * aps-contentstore-volume: Docker volume for attachments

+  * Stop your Docker container:

 `mvn docker:stop`

-  * Stop your Docker container
+  * Purge all the Docker volumes:

+`mvn clean -Ppurge-volumes`

 # Supported Maven Profiles for dependencies management and packaging (JAR and WAR)

 In order to build you have to define a Maven profile for choosing the version of APS:
- * `aps1.11` (APS 1.11.0 - default)
+ * `aps1.11.4` (APS 1.11.4 - default)
+ * `aps1.11` (APS 1.11.0)
  * `aps1.10` (APS 1.10.0)
  * `aps1.9`  (APS 1.9.0.5)

+Build and test with unit tests execution for APS 1.11.4 with:
+`mvn clean test`

 Build and test with unit tests execution for APS 1.11 with:
-`mvn clean test`
+`mvn clean test -Paps.1.11`

 Build and test with unit tests execution for APS 1.10 with:
 `mvn clean test -Paps1.10`